OSGeo/grass-website/content/learn/tryonline.md

 <a href="https://mybinder.org/v2/gh/wenzeslaus/try-grass-in-jupyter/master"><img class="bsh" src="../../images/other/GRASS_mybinder_jupyter_intro.png" width="89%" alt="GRASS GIS Jupyter intro"></a>
 </div>
 <div class="col-lg-6">
 <p>The <b><a href="https://jupyter.org/binder">Binder</a></b> project offers reproducible, sharable, interactive computing environments.
-In the <b>GRASS GIS</b> community, github repositories are available that can be used to launch a GRASS GIS computing environment with sample data and working examples.
+From the <b>GRASS GIS</b> community, github repositories are available that can be used to launch a <b>GRASS GIS</b> computing environment with sample data and working examples.
-<p>Through the Binder hub <b>mybinder.org</b>, compute environments defined in the repositories can be build and started.
+<p>Through the Binder hub <b>mybinder.org</b>, compute environments defined in the git repositories can be build and started.
 You can do so by simlpy clicking on one of the two browser images with Juoyter notebooks.
-The upper image starts a basic introduction to Jupyter Notebooks with GRASS GIS.</p>
+The upper image starts a basic introduction to Jupyter Notebooks with <b>GRASS GIS</b>.</p>

   </div>